A Financial Haiku

 - The Canadian Capitalist gives us A Peek Into Warren Buffet's Personal Portfolio where Mr. Buffett makes most of his money on dividends.
 It would be nice to have his money, then I wouldn't be writing Haiku's hoping to make a little extra ca$h

 - The Frugal Trader over at the Million Dollar Journey gives us a Smith Manoeuvre Portfolio update April 2010 which outlines how they are doing with this alternate (if not risky) savings idea.
-I am not espousing this system (in fact I would warn against it), but I feel for those who are interested they should go over and read from someone who is less negative on this idea
+I am not espousing this system (in fact I would warn against it), but I feel that those who are interested should go over and read from someone who is less negative on this idea

 - Mike at the Four Pillars writes about 2010 RESP Contribution Rules and Withdrawal Rules a useful article for someone like me with lots of money in RESPs wanting to take it out!